 Additional findings that may support this decision include those in whom a false positive test is suspected, the absence of persistent risk factors, those with preserved baseline cardiorespiratory function, and/or those in whom a low pretest probability and normal D-dimer is present.

 When clinical surveillance is chosen, we suggest serial testing with bilateral proximal compression ultrasonography (CUS) of the lower extremities in two weeks to look for evidence of proximal thrombus.
 We also have a low threshold to repeat diagnostic imaging for PE should symptoms persist or recur.
 This strategy is based upon the rationale that serial CUS has been reported to be safe in patients with nondiagnostic testing for PE (eg, indeterminate or low probability ventilation perfusion scanning); details regarding this strategy are described separately.
-(See "Clinical presentation, evaluation, and diagnosis of the adult with suspected acute pulmonary embolism", section on 'Lower-extremity ultrasound'.)
+(See "Clinical presentation, evaluation, and diagnosis of the nonpregnant adult with suspected acute pulmonary embolism", section on 'Lower-extremity ultrasound with Doppler'.)

 Inferior vena cava filter — In most patients, an inferior vena cava (IVC) filter is not necessary.
 For most patients with PE in whom anticoagulation is contraindicated, or patients in whom the risk of bleeding is unacceptably high, IVC filter should be placed.
 Similarly, an IVC filter is appropriate in patients who develop contraindications while on anticoagulation; however, placement in this population depends upon the planned duration of anticoagulation and risk of recurrence when anticoagulation is discontinued.
 Retrievable filters are preferred, such that once the contraindication has resolved, the filter can be removed and patients should be anticoagulated.
 The efficacy of IVC filters, their placement and complications, are presented separately.
 (See "Overview of the treatment of lower extremity deep vein thrombosis (DVT)", section on 'Inferior vena cava filter' and "Placement of vena cava filters and their complications" and 'Inferior vena cava filters' below.)